 Additionally, some noblemen moved from the cities that were the pandemic hot spots to provincial estates and towns.
 One such example was an art patron of the Medici family that moved to Florence.
 They flaunted their economic might and status by supporting arts and artists, some of whom lived in their homes.

-3 – Florence city – Renaissance’s focal point
+3 – Florence City – Renaissance’s Focal Point

 Florence city was probably the most famous of all the Italian cities at the time of the Renaissance.
 It had some key artwork, and many intelligent sculptors, artists, and philosophers lived there.

-It is regarded as the birthplace of a Renaissance with its works such as the Mona Lisa done by Leonardo da Vinci, David sculptured by Michelangelo.
+It is regarded as the birthplace of a Renaissance with its works such as the Mona Lisa done by Leonardo da Vinci, and David sculptured by Michelangelo.
 The city had one of the greatest art schools, the school of Florence.

-Florence became a focal point in the Renaissance time period due to the social-economic factors following the aftermath of the pandemic Black Death.
+Florence became a focal point in the Renaissance time period due to the socioeconomic factors following the aftermath of the pandemic Black Death.
 Like any other city in Italy at the time, Florence was raved by the plague, causing the collapse of the feudal structure.

 However, instead of experiencing anarchy due to the created power vacuum, the city’s sanity and rulership were maintained by the nobility that still had their banking and commercial system.